PokerHigh Facebook Icon 5-Card Omaha | Online Poker | PokerHigh

 In Pot Limit 5 Card Omaha, the minimum bet is the same as the big blind, but players can always wager up to the pot amount.

-Minimum raise: In the same round, the raise must be at least equal to the prior bet or raise.
+In the same round, the raise must equal the prior bet or raise.
 For instance, if the first player to act wagers $5, the second player must wager at least $5. (total bet of 10).

 The pot's maximum raise is defined as the sum of the active pot, all bets on the table, and the amount the active player must first call before raising.

-A player may bet a maximum of 100 if the pot is 100 and there has been no previous action on a given betting round.
+A player may bet a maximum of 100 if the pot is 100 and there has been no previous action on a betting round.
 After that bet, the action goes clockwise to the next player.
-That player has the option to fold, call 100, or raise any amount between the minimum and the maximum.
+That player can fold, call 100, or raise any amount between the minimum and the maximum.
 In this scenario, the maximum stake is 400: the raiser would first call 100, boosting the pot size to 300, and then raise 300 more, totaling 400.

 There is no 'limit' on the number of raises allowed in Pot Limit 5 Card Omaha.